Detailed Guide to ServBay Directory Structure

 : Redis data files

-Important: This directory contains all your local database data.
-Always make a full backup of /Applications/ServBay/db
+Important: This directory stores all your local database data.
+Always back up /Applications/ServBay/db

 )